Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 Level of Confidence

 The level of confidence reflects the degree of certainty that the true population parameter lies within the confidence interval.
 Common levels of confidence are 90%, 95%, and 99%.
-The level of confidence is typically associated with the margin of error; for instance, a 95% confidence level is often used in surveys, suggesting that if the survey were repeated multiple times, 95% of the calculated intervals would contain the true parameter.
+The level of confidence can be approximated based on the sample size and margin of error; for a sample of 1000 with a margin of error of ±3%, a 95% confidence level is often assumed.

 Recommended video: